Manatí, Puerto Rico: Education

-Manati's only university is the American University of Puerto Rico, Manati Campus.
-There are several technical institutes, such as Instituto de Banca y Comercio, Atenas' College, EDC college and Dewey University.
+Manatí's only university is the American University of Puerto Rico, Manatí Campus.
+There are several technical institutes, such as Instituto de Banca y Comercio, Atenas College, EDP College and Dewey University.

 Transportation

 There are 15 bridges in Manatí.

 Culture

 Festivals and events

 Manatí celebrates its patron saint festival in February.
 The Fiestas Patronales Virgen de la Candelaria is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 Other festivals and events celebrated in Manatí include: